bentoml/OpenLLM/README.md

 > [!NOTE]
 > Given you have access to GPUs and have setup [nvidia-docker](https://github.com/NVIDIA/nvidia-container-toolkit),  you can additionally pass in `--gpus`
-> to use GPU for inference
+> to use GPU for faster inference and optimization
 >```bash
 > docker run --rm --gpus all -p 3000:3000 -it ghcr.io/bentoml/openllm start HuggingFaceH4/zephyr-7b-beta --backend vllm
 > ```